Intergovernmental Review Support

 Over the last few years, Southern Tier 8 was matched for several Department of Defense Innovative Readiness Training (IRT) programs that offered training programs for the military while providing health care and engineering assistance to residents in Chenango and Cortland counties.
 County Planning Departments, Greater Chenango Cares, the Chenango County Agricultural Society and Healthy Cortland were key partners in these projects and provided services valued at more than $3.7 million.

-Southern Tier 8 is currently working with Schoharie County to bring an IRT engineering program to Cobleskill in 2019.
+Southern Tier 8 is currently working with Schoharie County to bring an IRT engineering program to Cobleskill in 2019, as well as unique healthcare programs in Cortland and Tioga County.
 Insight from past IRT events can be gained here.